Skip to content

 Built a rapid molecular diagnostic assay for field detection, reflecting a broader interest in translational platforms that shorten the distance between measurement and action.

-Ureña F, et al. · Scientific Reports
+DeLude A, Wells R, Boomla S, Chuang SC, Ureña FR, et al. · Scientific Reports

 View article